syntaxerror invalid character in identifier python3

 check (5)

-After writing the above code, I got the invalid character in identifier python error in line number 6.
+After writing the above code, I got the SyntaxError invalid character in identifier in Python in line number 6.

-You can see the error, SyntaxError: invalid character in identifier in the below screenshot.
+You can see the error, SyntaxError: invalid character in identifier in Python, in the screenshot below.

 def check(x):